 Faculty, students, and staff of The University of North Carolina at Chapel Hill may borrow circulating materials upon presentation of their campus identification card (UNC One Card).

 Non-affiliated persons, students and faculty from other universities, residents of North Carolina, members of the General Alumni Association, and Friends of the Library may borrow materials by registering at Davis Library (or Law or Health Sciences Libraries).
-See Borrowing & Circulation for information about fees and borrowing privileges.
+See UNC’s main Borrowing & Circulation page for information about fees and borrowing privileges.

 How long may I keep books & stuff?